- Home

 Low-Glycemic Dark Chocolate Soufflés with Fresh Raspberries

-Airy chocolate soufflés made with unsweetened cocoa and minimal sweeteners create an elegant dessert that won't spike blood sugar levels dramatically.
+Airy chocolate soufflés made with unsweetened cocoa and erythritol-based sweeteners create an elegant dessert that won't spike blood sugar levels dramatically, with a glycemic load of 16.1 and.

-The small amount of honey and brown sugar provides just enough sweetness without causing rapid blood sugar spikes, especially when paired with the protein from eggs and fat from nuts.
-Fresh raspberries add natural sweetness, fiber, and antioxidants while contributing minimal impact on blood glucose.
+The primary sweetener is erythritol, a zero-glycemic sugar alcohol that provides sweetness without affecting blood sugar.
+A minimal amount of honey adds depth of flavor while keeping the overall glycemic impact moderate.
+Fresh raspberries add natural sweetness, fiber, and antioxidants while contributing minimal impact on blood glucose due to their low GI of 55.
 The soufflé's airy texture means you're getting maximum satisfaction from a relatively small portion.

 For optimal glycemic control, enjoy this dessert after a balanced meal containing protein and vegetables, which will further moderate its impact on blood sugar.
-The combination of cocoa's flavonoids and the recipe's reduced sugar content makes this an occasional treat that fits within a low-glycemic eating pattern.
+The combination of cocoa's flavonoids, healthy fats from nuts and oil, protein from eggs, and the recipe's controlled sweetener content makes this an occasional treat that fits within a low-glycemic eating pattern.
+The moderate glycemic load of 16.1 per serving means this dessert will cause a gradual, manageable rise in blood sugar rather than a sharp spike.
 Serve immediately while the soufflés are still warm and risen for the most impressive presentation.

 Blood Sugar Impact